jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (a) is provided to the regional council under section 127; or (b) the regional council holds in relation to planning, procuring, and operating public transport services (for example, any information relating to the matters listed in section 116(2) that the regional council has collected when exercising a power or performing a function under this Part).
 (2) If the Agency requires the regional council to provide information under subsection (1), the regional council must provide the information as soon as is reasonably practicable.
-(3) The Auckland Council may require Auckland Transport to provide it with any information related to the preparation of Auckland Transport’s regional public transport plan that is necessary to enable the Auckland Council to perform its function of providing funds to Auckland Transport for land transport purposes under the Local Government (Auckland Council) Act 2009, including information provided to Auckland Transport under section 127.
+(3)
-(4) If the Auckland Council requires Auckland Transport to provide any information under subsection (3), Auckland Transport must provide the information as soon as is reasonably practicable.
+(4)

 ### 129 Disclosure of information received under sections 127 and 128
-(1) If a regional council or the Auckland Council (an organisation) receives under section 127 or 128 fare revenue data that may, in the organisation’s opinion, be withheld under section 7(2)﻿(b) of the Local Government Official Information and Meetings Act 1987 or that has been described by the operator that provided it as commercially sensitive, the organisation must not disclose the fare revenue data without the operator’s consent except—
+(1) If a regional council (an organisation) receives under section 127 or 128 fare revenue data that may, in the organisation’s opinion, be withheld under section 7(2)﻿(b) of the Local Government Official Information and Meetings Act 1987 or that has been described by the operator that provided it as commercially sensitive, the organisation must not disclose the fare revenue data without the operator’s consent except—
   (a) to registered tenderers under section 127(1)﻿(c); or (b) to the organisation’s professional advisers; or (c) in the case of information received by an organisation that is a regional council, to those persons or entities engaged by the regional council to carry out public transport planning, contracting, or monitoring; or
-  (d) to the Agency, in accordance with section 128(2); or (e) in the case of information received by Auckland Transport, to the Auckland Council, in accordance with section 128(4); or
+  (d) to the Agency, in accordance with section 128(2); or (e)
   (f) subject to subsection (2), in response to a request made under the Local Government Official Information and Meetings Act 1987; or
   (g) where the fare revenue data was provided to the organisation 5 years or more before the date of the disclosure; or (h) where—